-MathMLElement Returns the MathMLElement representing the colIndex-th presubscript (to the left of the base, counting from 1 at the far left).
-Note that this may be the MathMLElement corresponding to the special element <none/> in the case of a 'missing' presubscript (see the discussion of mmultiscripts), or it may be null if colIndex is out of range for the element.
+MathMLElement Returns the MathMLElement representing the collindex-th presubscript (to the left of the base, counting from 1 at the far left).
+Note that the MathMLElement corresponding to the special element <none/> in the case of a 'missing' presubscript (see the discussion of mmultiscri be null if colIndex is out of range for the element.